Bailhongal: Civic administration

-Mr.Suresh Angadi, to the Lok Sabha, the lower house of the Indian Parliament.
+Mr.Jagadish Shettar, to the Lok Sabha, the lower house of the Indian Parliament.

 Economy

 Bailhongal is a major cotton ginning center in north Karnataka.
 The first cotton ginning and pressing mill was established in 1911.
 Agriculture is the main occupation of the Taluka.
 The crops grown mainly are cotton groundnut, corn, jowar, wheat, maize, and sugarcane.

 The Agricultural Produce Market Committee is a marketing board established by the state government of Karnataka has a market yard in Bailhongal since 1936.
 It facilitates farmers to sell their produce and get reasonable price constituted APMC in many towns.
 Most of the APMC have market yard where traders and other marketing agents are provided godowns and shops for the sale of agricultural products from farmers.
 Farmers can sell their produce to agents or traders under supervision of APMC.